datanav/docs/technical/zohocrm-hubspot.rst

      - "string"

-ZohoCRM Deal to Hubspot Deal
+ZohoCRM Deal to HubSpot Deal
 ----------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Hubspot Deal.
+When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a HubSpot Deal.

-Once a link between a ZohoCRM Deal and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Deal and a HubSpot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a ZohoCRM Deal and a Hubspot Deal:
+The following properties are synchronized between a ZohoCRM Deal and a HubSpot Deal:

 .. list-table::
    :header-rows: 1

    * - ZohoCRM Deal Property
-     - Hubspot Deal Property
+     - HubSpot Deal Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Amount
      - properties.amount
      - "string"